mesosphere-backup/cassandra-mesos-deprecated/docs/docs/configuration-and-state.md

 ## Cluster jobs

-Cassandra-on-Mesos framework uses so called _cluster jobs_ to ensure that certain tasks like _repair_, _cleanup_ and _restart_ are never executed on/against more than one node.
+Cassandra-Mesos framework uses so called _cluster jobs_ to ensure that certain tasks like _repair_, _cleanup_ and _restart_ are never executed on/against more than one node.
 Some job types (_repair_ and _cleanup_) involve activity performed against the actual Cassandra process.
 Other job types (_restart_) are just a kind of synchonization object.